Moecker/clang-tidy-playground/README.md

 `git checkout release/10.x`

 Apply the const-correctness patch from arc (https://reviews.llvm.org/D54943).
 This requires to have an Phabricator account which can be linked from yout Gihub Account.
-The command will guide you.
+The command will guide you what needs to be done.

 `arc patch D54943`

 ## Build LLVM
 Change into the root directory `~/llvm`.
-Choose the installation directory wisely.
+Choose the installation directory in the cmake configure step wisely.
 It makes sense to have one build and one install directory per release.

 ```bash
 mkdir build && cd build